MartinStokroos/fastCORDIC/README.md

 radius (length) of the vector that points to (x,y).
 This function is very useful in DSP applications such as digital down conversion.

-The CORDIC implementation of ATAN2 is up to twice as fast as the ATAN2 from the standard Arduino library.
-The CORDIC algorithm rotates a vector until it is aligned with the positive x-axis.
-In this implementation the length of the vector is retained and thus, the square-root of x^2+y^2 is known and equals the value of x after rotation.
+The CORDIC implementation of ATAN2 is up to twice as fast as the *atan2* from the standard Arduino library.
+The CORDIC algorithm rotates a vector clockwise until it is aligned with the positive x-axis.
+In this implementation the length of the vector is retained and thus, the square-root of x^2^ + y^2^ is known and equals to the value of x after rotation.

 An example sketch is provided for benchmarking the CORDIC routine(s).

-Maybe someone could help optimizing this code for ultimately the fastest solution possible on the Arduino....